jimhigson/head-over-heels-online/manual/README.md

 can remember anything when it's been eaten has never been successfully explained.

+You must be very careful to check that the fish is alive and wriggling as dead fish decompose very quickly and it rapidly turns so poisonous that a single lick can kill.

 ### WARNING:

 Even living reincarnation fish taste horrible!